SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/manage-senders.md

 ## Handle an email from a sender not listed in SuperOffice

-If the sender is not listed in SuperOffice CRM at all, you will be given the option of adding their email address to SuperOffice CRM.
+If the sender is not listed in SuperOffice CRM at all, you may add their email address to SuperOffice CRM.

 1. Do one of the following:
     * [Archive the email on companies/contacts][1]